 As you work through program configuration, try to imagine yourself as your customers and consider their experience.
 The following guiding principles help formulate the ideal customer journey by rewarding customers at the right time and with the right rewards.

 You should ensure that the customer needs to make a purchase at least once, but no more than three times.
-Make the rewards attainable by considering your customers' purchase behavior.
+Make the rewards attainable by considering your customers' purchase behaviour.

 Example: take your average order value (AOV) and multiply it by 5 points for every $1 spent rule.
 Is the customer now eligible for the minimum reward?